 Troubleshooting Campaign Webhooks

-Retreaver can trigger its own Webhooks using Start Pings.
-These webhooks are triggered from within a tracking call campaign and are used to process information, webhooks can be triggered before call routing decisions are made or after a call has been processed.
+Retreaver users can create their own webhooks using Start Pings.
+These webhooks are triggered from within a tracking call campaign and are typically used to send & process information or trigger actions using third party integrations.
+Webhooks can be triggered before call routing decisions are made or after a call has been processed.
 View our Start Ping Webhook guide to learn more.

 Viewing triggered campaign webhooks from the call log: